Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 </div>

 ## Invasion Combats <a name="InvasionCombats"></a>
 This section details how to resolve Invasion Combats.
-Invasion Combats are battles on planets, that occur when a player lands [troops](#user-content-Troop) on an enemy planet that contains troops and/or [PDSs](#user-content-PDS).
-The player that landed troops is the **attacker**, the other player is the **defender**.
+Invasion Combats are battles on planets, that occur when a player lands [ground units](#user-content-Troop) on an enemy planet that contains ground units and/or [PDSs](#user-content-PDS).
+The player that landed ground units is the **attacker**, the other player is the **defender**.

-Like Space Battles, Invasion Combats consist of a *Pre-Combat* phase, followed by a succession of *Combat Rounds* that continues as long as both players have troops on the planet the Invasion Combat is taking place.
+Like Space Battles, Invasion Combats consist of a *Pre-Combat* phase, followed by a succession of *Combat Rounds* that continues as long as both players have ground units on the planet the Invasion Combat is taking place.

 **Invasion Combat sequence:**